open-edge-platform/edge-microvisor-toolkit-standalone-node/standalone-node/docs/user-guide/get-started-guide.md

 [Open Edge Platform GitHub](https://github.com/open-edge-platform/edge-microvisor-toolkit-standalone-node).

 Edge Microvisor Toolkit Standalone Node supports installation of EMT image of user choice.
-Following EMT images are supported to meet specific needs of edge deployment:
+Following EMT image types are supported to meet specific needs of edge deployment:

 - Edge Microvisor Toolkit Non Realtime image
 - Edge Microvisor Toolkit desktop virtualization image
+- Customized immutable Edge Microvisor Toolkit created using "Edge Microvisior Toolkit Developer Node"

+> **Note:** User shall update the config-file according to the requirement of the customized Edge Microvisor Toolkit immutable image

 By default the installer is packaged with Edge Microvisor Toolkit Non Realtime image.

-Users can download the EMT image of their choice and replace the default EMT image in the installer directory before creating the bootable USB.
+Users can download or can re-use the customized EMT image of their choice and replace the default EMT image in the installer directory before creating the bootable USB.

 The diagram below illustrates the steps involved in the USB-based provisioning of the standalone node.